Sharondio/tappr-api/README.md

 This is the companion document for the tappr-demo repo.

 ## Installation
-This application requires node.js installed to run the build process.
+This application requires MongoDB as a data store and node.js to run the API server.
 It is currently tested and run under node 0.10.22.
 If you're running a different version of node, install (Node Version Manager - 'nvm')[https://github.com/creationix/nvm] and set your version to 0.10.22.

     > git clone git@github.com:Sharondio/tappr-api.git
     > cd tappr-api/data